 - directing violence at pregnant woman; and

 - battering someone that you’ve previously been convicted of battering.

 A felony conviction is a terrible burden, and it could spell disaster for your career, your family life, and your future in general.
 A felony on your record can influence your parenting guidelines, which directly affects the amount of time you’re allowed to spend with your children.
 In many cases, a domestic battery conviction doesn’t even need to be a felony to prevent you from accompanying your child on a school field trip.

 Additionally, Indiana law prohibits convicted domestic batterers from possessing firearms.
 This penalty can be especially problematic for police officers, security guards, members of the military, or any Second Amendment enthusiast.

 Despite our seemingly natural tendency toward black-and-white value judgments, incidents of domestic battery are not populated exclusively by victims and villains.
 Sometimes the truth of the matter is more complicated.
 It’s not unheard of for people to use allegations of domestic battery in order to gain relationship bargaining power over their partner.

 And when a prosecutor’s office has a specialized domestic violence unit, and that unit’s policy is never to reevaluate whether a case should’ve been filed in the first place, this puts the falsely accused in an incredibly difficult situation.

-At the Marc Lopez Law firm, we take Domestic Battery cases seriously.
-We know that cases like these can have long-term detrimental effects in almost all areas of your life, whether they’re charged as felonies or not.
-Domestic Battery can have serious consequences even as a misdemeanor offense.
-If you or someone you love is facing a domestic battery charge, the attorneys at Lopez Law are ready to help.
-Call us at 317-632-3642 for a free consultation.
+At the Marc Lopez Law firm, we take domestic battery charges seriously.
+We know that cases like these—whether they’re misdemeanors or felonies—can have long-term, detrimental effects in almost all areas of your life.
+If you or someone you love is facing a domestic battery charge, the attorneys at the Marc Lopez Law Firm are here to help.
+Call us at 317-632-3642, and remember—always plead the 5th!